varvarakronberg/vrify-take-home/README.md

 ### Tests

-- Include any tests you find necessary
+- Tests should be included - include any tests you find necessary

 ### Examples